RedpointArchive/phabricator/DockerCompose.md

 ## Docker Volume

-By default, it tries to mount host directory /srv/docker/phabricator/mysql as /var/lib/mysql in "mysql" service container and host directory /srv/docker/phabricator/repos as /repo in "phabricator" service container.
+By default, it tries to mount host directory /srv/docker/phabricator/mysql as /var/lib/mysql in MySQL service container and host directory /srv/docker/phabricator/repos as /repo in "phabricator" service container.

-Also, it mounts host directory /srv/docker/phabricator/extensions as /srv/phabricator/phabricator/src/extensions in phabricator service.
+It mounts host directory /srv/docker/phabricator/extensions as /srv/phabricator/phabricator/src/extensions in phabricator service.

 If you would like to add additional translations for phabricator, you can just drop php files in host directory /srv/docker/phabricator/extensions.